buildpacks/spec/platform.md

 Where:

-- `-buildpacks` MUST specify input from a buildpacks directory as defined in the Buildpacks Directory Layout section.
+- `-buildpacks` MUST specify input from a buildpacks directory as defined in the [Buildpacks Directory Layout](#buildpacks-directory-layout) section.
-- `-group` MUST specify input from a `group.toml` file path as defined in the Detection Order section.
+- `-group` MUST specify input from a `group.toml` file path as defined in the [Data Format](#data-format) section.
-- `-plan` MUST specify input from a Build Plan as defined in the Buildpack Interface Specification.
+- `-plan` MUST specify input from a Build Plan as defined in the [Buildpack Interface Specification](buildpack.md).

 ### Run Image

 The platform MUST provide the lifecycle with a reference to the run image during the export phase.

+The run image MUST ensure that:

-The run image MUST use a non-root user with an empty home directory at `$HOME` to execute the application process.
+- The image config's `User` field is set to a non-root user with a writable home directory.

-The build image MUST have the stack ID set using the label `io.buildpacks.stack.id`.
+- The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.

 ## Buildpacks